Matt Miner: Career

-After taking a comic book writing course with Scott Snyder, Miner published his first comic Liberator in 2013, a four-issue series published by Black Mask Studios.
-The comic focuses on a pair of young, masked vigilantes who rescue animals from abusers and sabotage facilities involved in animal exploitation, even if it means breaking the law and included nonfiction essays on real-world activism.
-Miner explained that he was inspired by videos from Animal Liberation Front, when he thought to himself, "holy shit, these people are like masked superheroes – like Batman – but for animals!" and wanted to portray them as heroes.
-A portion of its profits was donated to animal rescue efforts, including Miner's rescue, Zion's Mission.
-Liberator received praise from critics for its unique blending of superhero tropes with activist themes, and was praised by creators such as Scott Snyder and members of the punk and hardcore communities.
-This led Miner to publishing Critical Hit in 2014, a follow-up series that delves deeper into the personal consequences and dilemmas faced by animal rights activists who seek direct action instead of protesting.
+Miner began his comic book writing career after taking a comic book writing course with Scott Snyder and shortly after published his first comic Liberator in 2013, a four-issue series published by Black Mask Studios.
+The comic features a couple of young, masked vigilantes who rescue animals from abusers and sabotage facilities involved in animal exploitation, and included nonfiction essays on real-world activism.
+Miner explained that he was inspired by videos from Animal Liberation Front, when he thought to himself, "Holy shit, these people are like masked superheroes – like Batman – but for animals!" and wanted to portray them as heroes.
+A portion of its profits was donated to animal rescue efforts, including Miner's rescue, Zion's Mission Animal Rescue.
+Liberator was received well from critics for its blending of superhero tropes with activist themes, and was praised by creators such as Scott Snyder and members of the punk and hardcore communities.
+Due to the success of Liberator, Miner publishing Critical Hit in 2014, which is a follow-up series that delves deeper into the personal consequences and dilemmas faced by animal rights activists who seek direct action instead of protesting.

 In 2014, Miner co-created Toe Tag Riot, a satirical horror comic about a punk rock zombie band that attacks hate groups, bigots, and misogynists.
-The comic was accepted and well liked for its humor, irreverence, and outspoken political edge, gaining attention in both comic and music circles.
+The comic was accepted and well liked for its humor, irreverence, and outspoken political edge, receiving wide attention in both comic and music circles.
 However, it gained negative attention from the Westboro Baptist Church after publication.
 Also in 2014, Miner collaborated with the hardcore band Earth Crisis on Liberator/Earth Crisis: Salvation of Innocents, a two-issue crossover comic that tied into the band's concept album of the same name.
 The story continued with the themes of animal liberation, set against the backdrop of dystopian cruelty and direct action.